siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 subtitle: "A dielectric-first derivation and time-of-flight test in a Mach-Zehnder interferometer"
 author: "An M. Rodriguez"
 date: "2026-04-22"
-one-sentence-summary: "A bright interference fringe produced at Mach-Zehnder recombination carries increased constructive-interference energy density and therefore exhibits a dielectric longitudinal delay relative to an ordinary reference beam."
+one-sentence-summary: "At Mach-Zehnder recombination each arm beam is the in-phase electromagnetic response to the other, so the dielectric slowing mechanism applies directly and the bright fringe propagates at c/2."
-summary: "Electromagnetic propagation in a dielectric slows when the electric and magnetic response increases the effective permittivity and permeability.
-Full coherent superposition at Mach-Zehnder recombination has the same loading structure.
-The first beam splitter creates two bright arm beams, while recombination is a distinct phase in which two populated arm states meet and are redistributed across the two output ports.
-Each beam supplies the coherent response seen by the other, so equal-beam constructive interference doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
-The ordinary output reading instead assigns the bright output density 2u_0 and therefore gives no anomalous delay.
-Isolating a bright interference fringe and comparing its modulation delay against a matched reference beam over the same longitudinal distance gives a direct time-of-flight discrimination between the two readings."
+summary: "Electromagnetic propagation in a dielectric slows because the medium's polarization response is an in-phase electromagnetic wave that loads the effective permittivity and permeability.
+At Mach-Zehnder recombination the second arm beam plays that role: both arms originate from the same coherent source and arrive in phase, making each beam the full-amplitude in-phase response to the other (k=1), which gives c_eff = c/2 by the standard dielectric formula.
+The ordinary output reading takes the routed output beam and predicts no delay.
+Isolating a bright interference fringe and comparing its time-of-flight against a matched reference beam over the same distance gives a direct discrimination between these two readings."
 keywords:
   - interference
   - Mach-Zehnder interferometer